Using a table visualization

 In View mode, row header cells display tooltips showing the cell value preceded by the level caption name.

-All data is displayed in columns with interchangeable order.
-To use this mode, click Display As Flat Table in the toolbar or context menu for a selected table.
+To quickly change to this mode, click Display As Flat Table in the toolbar or context menu for a selected table.

 5. Table properties